Ohio State University Athletic Band: Composition

 On occasion, other instruments may show up playing on parts in their natural range.
-Some instruments that have been in Athletic Band include Oboes, Bassoons, Bass Guitar, concert Tubas, and Marching Brass not normally associated with the Marching Band.
+Some instruments that have been in Athletic Band include Oboes, Bassoons, concert Tubas, and Marching Brass not normally associated with the Marching Band.
 For Spring Athletic Band, the band is broken down into a block band for the field performances at the Spring Football Game.
 The instrumentation of the Spring Band is not modified to fit the block, rather the block is modified to accommodate the number of musicians.

 For purposes of band quality, and because of a limited number of seats at various athletic events, the band is divided as evenly as possible into two larger bands called Scarlet and Gray, which each compose of one half of the band, as well as numerous other bands, labeled A, B, and C (sometimes even D, E, F, etc.), which are all divided as evenly as possible.
 The smallest bands typically perform at Women's Basketball and Volleyball Games, so the greatest number of tickets can be available for the numerous fans.

 The Athletic Band is unique in that there is no limit to the number of Semesters one may spend in the program.
 The Marching Band only allows for 5 years and completions of the course curriculum, unless there are extenuating circumstances.
 A student may petition for a sixth year, but unless a year could not be completed for reasons beyond their control: i.e. death in the family, military service, etc. it is rare and almost impossible to be granted a sixth year.
 Athletic Band has a credit maximum as well.
 The Band Staff does not limit Athletic Band members to the credit maximum though.
 Many students choose to take Athletic Band as an audited course (receiving credit hours but no grade), or as an Independent Study course under one of the Band Staff.
 As such, some students through the years have accumulated 20+ quarters and semesters of seniority in the program (the average four year college student would spend 12 quarters or 8 semesters in the program).
 Because of the nature of the program, it is also open to PSEOP students (high school juniors and seniors taking college courses on campus), graduate and doctorate level students, the Office of Continuing Education's Senior Program (persons 60+ years of age who qualify for free non-credit courses at OSU), as well as OSU Faculty and Staff.
 Some musicians who regularly perform with the band have 25 or more academic terms of seniority.